Which presentation methods are ineffective?

 Error 3: Having Inconsistent Fonts/Styles

 Likewise, the inclusion of inconsistent fonts, slide designs and ever-changing transitions can also distract the audience – which will likely mean that they’re not paying full attention to the content of your presentation.
 Create a smart and simple background and maintain it throughout your presentation, and decide on font sizes for different elements such as headings, subheadings and paragraphs and then stick with those sizes unfalteringly.
 As for which fonts are best, it’s generally recommended that sans-serif fonts such as ‘Arial’ are better than serif fonts such as ‘Times New Roman’ due to their improved resolution on larger screens:

 Error 4: Crowding a Slide

 In addition to making mistakes with the use of colours, fonts and formatting, students should also be careful not to crowd their PowerPoint slides – which means making sure that there aren’t too many words, pictures, animations or other elements on any one slide at one time.
-As was explained in Lesson 2, effective PowerPoint presentations are usually the ones that are concise and roomy, with the text on the slide never being identical to the presenter’s script.
+As was explained in Chapter 2, effective PowerPoint presentations are usually the ones that are concise and roomy, with the text on the slide never being identical to the presenter’s script.

 Error 5: Overusing Sounds and Animations